kunwarmahen/nas_sync/README.md

-# NAS/USB Sync Manager
+# Sync Manager

-A comprehensive backup solution for automated USB/NAS to NAS/USB or Bsynchronization with email notifications, scheduled backups, and web-based dashboard.
+A comprehensive backup solution for automated storage synchronization (USB/NAS to USB/NAS) with email notifications, scheduled backups, and web-based dashboard.

 ## 📁 Project Structure